Alaska Fishing License (2026): Cost, Where to Buy & Rules

 Do you need a fishing license in Alaska?

 Yes.
 Alaska requires a fishing license to fish recreationally.
-Children (typically under 16) are usually exempt, and residents over 65 often qualify for a discounted or free senior license.
+Children under 18 are exempt.
+Alaska residents 60 and older receive a FREE permanent identification card that lets them fish (and hunt/trap) for life — there is no paid senior fishing license.
+Any "$5 senior" figure is a mislabel of Alaska's separate Resident Annual Low-Income license.
 Always confirm current rules with the Alaska Department of Fish and Game before you fish.

 Where do you buy a Alaska fishing license?